-As enthusiastic as you are, to become Wonder Woman’s crime-fighting compadre, everyone knows that the key to developing endurance and stamina is time.
-Take it easy the first couple of sessions and don’t jump straight to intense cardio, without giving your body time to adapt.
+As enthusiastic as you are, in order to become Wonder Woman’s crime-fighting compadre you need to give it a while.
+Everyone knows that the key to developing endurance and stamina is time.
+Take it easy the first couple of sessions and don’t jump straight to intense cardio sessions without giving your body time to adapt.

-A steady pace is great for consistency in workouts, but if you’re looking to build endurance over time, look towards doing short intervals of exercises, may it be biking, burpees, push-ups, running at sprint pace.
+A steady pace is great for consistency in workouts, but if you’re looking to build endurance over time, look towards doing short intervals of exercises - biking, burpees, push-ups, running at sprint pace.
 No matter the exercise, you’ll know if the intensity has been increased when you run out of breath and feel the burning sensation when your muscles are being worked!

 When you’re committed to doing just one kind of workout repeatedly, over time your body gets used to the intensity and pace you put into it and hence, becomes easier as you move on.
 To get a better understanding of what your endurance is like, switch up your workouts when you find it becoming easier than when you started off.

 The human body is capable of the most amazing feats.
 All you need to do is challenge yourself every chance you get.
 For a good example of a compound exercise, try jumping pull-ups, a squat with an overhead press, or even lunges with bicep curls.
 All these workouts take two isolated exercises and combine them to give you the best burns!

 Training hard is fantastic, but training hard everyday might eventually lower the intensity of your workout with each passing day.
 Take breaks between extreme gym sessions to do something not as strenuous.
 A swim, a yoga class, or a steady jog every now and then is a good way to ensure you don’t drop the ball on your endurance training.